rmanky/thismoosedoesnotexist/README.md

 3. This is my first pytorch program

 ## Why don't you host it?
-1. I don't know how.
+1. I don't know how
-2. The site I used didn't give me enough free space to install pytorch.
+2. The site I used didn't give me enough free space to install pytorch